19 Beers Every Beer-Lover Has to Try Right Now

 Stella Artois, Pale Lager

 Pale Lagers are probably one of the best known types of beer, including the drinkable but predictable Budweisers, Heinekens, and Coronas.
 Stella Artois has a nice yeasty aroma and a clean flavor; get it from a freshly tapped keg for the best taste.
-These are creative things you can do with beer besides drink it.

 German Pilsners come in two varieties, northern and southern.
 The golden pilsner was developed in Pilsen, Bohemia (now the Czech Republic), in the mid-19th century.
 Pinkus describes their organic Ur Pils as golden in color, well balanced, bright hops, and fresh malt.